kupferlauncher/kupfer/Documentation/Manual.rst

    + Write in yourself as author
-   + Check ``plurals`` (copy from a language that you know uses the same number of plural forms, or look up in Gnome's translation pages.)
+   + Check ``plurals`` (copy from a language that you know uses the same number of plural forms, or look up in GNOME's translation pages.)
    + Replace everything written in CAPS

 Fill in the charset used; Kupfer translations *must* use the UTF-8 encoding.